mohithgupta/golangapi/README.md

 -> Email <br/>
 -> Phone Number <br/>
 -> Marks in the subjects - Maths, Science, Social Science, English and Hindi.

+You can test it using the Postman Client (I used the same)